The rates of growth in an acylindrically hyperbolic group: Finiteness

 The proof is nearly identical to the proof of Theorem \ref{7.1} and we only need to modify the setting from the entire group $G$ to subgroups. \proof To argue by contradiction, let $\rho \in \Theta_X(G)$ and suppose that there are infinitely many distinct, up to isomorphism, $(H_n, S_n)$ with $e(H_n,S_n)=\rho$ such that $H_n$ contains a hyperbolic isometry on $X$.
+Note that by assumption, $S_n^M$ contains a hyperbolic isometry that is $D$-WPD.